rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

 position: 1.06
 type:
 description:
-  For many TQL queries, the construction becomes more complex when you have to get data from multiple nodes by building relationships into the query.
+  TQL queries can be a simple query on a single node or you might need to add multiple relationships to get data from multiple nodes.
+For many TQL queries, you have to use relationships to query several Technopedia nodes.
+Relationships might seem complex but their function is mainly to connect nodes.
 content_markdown: |-
-  ###### Because TQL is a declarative query language, it allows you build your query criteria by using nodes, relationships, and attributes.
+  ###### Because TQL is a declarative query language, it allows you build your query with multiple nodes, relationships, and attributes.

   #### Building relationships in a query<br>